t4w4n3/t4w4n3.github.io/_posts/2022-03-12-url-shortener-grails.md

 ### Let's try the link

-If I append the fragment to to base-path, I got http://localhost:8080/k2m47.
+If I append the fragment to the base-path, I got http://localhost:8080/k2m47.

 But it redirects to the 404 page :